vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 We now want to see how this ratio and other characteristics, like height and weight individually, differ in different sports.
 We can accomplish this by plotting `height` and `weight`, maybe with boxplots, and faceting by `sport`.
-To make the analysis a little easier, we should group by `sex`.
+Moreover, we also plan to analyze this information by `sex` since characteristics can differ for each division.

 To see how these values have changed over the years, we will then use `year` to make time series line plots for these different values.
 We can also facet these plots by `sport` to see if, for example, height of athletes has changed more or less over time in one sport as compared to another.
 Another part of the question we may be able to answer pertains to the effect of athletes’ age on physical characteristics.
 We can plot `height` and `weight` against `age` as a continuous variable, or we can transform `age` into a discrete, factor variable and create boxplots for different characteristics at different age levels.

 ### For Question 2